apietrelli/myVCF/docs/install.rst

 sqlite
 ^^^^^^

 The storage of VCF data has been implemented by using :code:`sqlite` as backend database.
-This cross-platform solution allows the end-user to workaround some configuration steps mandatory with other database system.
+This cross-platform solution allows the end-user to workaround some complex configuration setups which are mandatory with other database system.

 Please following this instructions to install :code:`sqlite` depending on your operating system